Enterprise Sales Training

 |Ad hoc||ACCOUNT MANAGEMENT||Segmented & Structured|

 |Marketing Led||LEAD GENERATION||Sales Led|

 |Unstructured & ill-defined||SALES ENABLEMENT||Structured with Playbooks|

 |Low with often only the|

 |<£30,000 Average deal sizes||DEAL SIZE||>£50,000 Average deal sizes|

-Enterprise Sales Management can be very different from managing the Salesforce of an SME or Mid Market organisation.
+Enterprise Sales Management can be very different from managing the salesforce of an SME or Mid Market organisation.
 In most cases, the SME Sales Manager has to be a generalist as they can be responsible for marketing, lead generation, account management and sales tools, collateral, systems and processes, social media / selling, sales training, sales coaching, sales skill development and of course sales people.

-The modern Enterprise Sales Manager has a support machine behind them of experts and systems, allowing them to focus in a more detailed and specific way.
+Modern Enterprise Sales leaders have a support machine behind them of sales reps, experts, analysts and systems, allowing them to focus in a more detailed and specific way.
 In general, they are much more specialised, data-driven and focused on objectives and outcomes, than an SME Sales Manager.

-The Enterprise Sales Manager needs the skills to identify, co-ordinate and harness the resources of many different departments within the Enterprise, such as marketing, technical and support.
+Enterprise sales leaders need the skills to identify, co-ordinate and harness the resources of many different departments within the Enterprise, such as marketing, technical and support.